-As a policy and advocacy associate, Arturo Castellanos-Canales helps lead aspects of the Forum’s immigration reform work focusing on the visa system.
+As Policy & Advocacy Manager, Arturo Castellanos-Canales helps lead aspects of the Forum’s immigration reform work focusing on the visa system.

 Prior to joining the Forum in April 2021, Arturo earned practical experience in the field of immigration working as a legal fellow at Cornell’s Farmworkers Legal Assistance Clinic, as a visiting scholar at Colombia’s Constitutional Court, as a research fellow at Human Rights Watch, and as a policy consultant at the Organization of American States.